Guppy: In the aquarium

 Guppies prefer a hard-water aquarium with a temperature between 25.5 and 27.8 C and salt levels equivalent to one tablespoon per 5 USgal.
 They can withstand levels of salinity up to 150% that of normal seawater, which has led to them being occasionally included in marine tropical community tanks, as well as in freshwater tropical tanks.
 Guppies are generally peaceful, though nipping behaviour is sometimes exhibited between male guppies or towards other top swimmers like members of the genus Xiphophorus (platies and swordtails), and occasionally other fish with prominent fins, such as angelfish.
 Guppies should not be kept as a single fish in an aquarium because both males and females show signs of shoaling, and are usually found in large groups in the wild.
 Its most famous characteristic is its propensity for breeding, and it can breed in both freshwater and marine aquaria.

 Guppies prefer water temperatures around 22.2–26.1 C for reproduction.
 Pregnant female guppies have enlarged and darkened gravid spots near their anal vents.
 Just before birth, the eyes of fry may be seen through the translucent skin in this area of the female's body.
 When birth occurs, individual offspring are dropped in sequence, typically over a period of one to six hours.
-The female guppy has drops of two to 200 fry at a time, typically ranging between 30 and 60.
+The female guppy has drops of two to 200 fry at a time, though typically ranging between 30 and 60.

 Well-fed adults do not often eat their own young, although sometimes safe zones are required for the fry.
 Specially designed livebearer birthing tanks, which can be suspended inside the aquarium, are available from aquatic retailers.
 These also serve to shield the pregnant female from further attention from the males, which is important because the males sometimes attack the females while they are giving birth.
 It also provides a separate area for the newborn young as protection from being eaten by their mother.
 However, if a female is put in the breeder box too early, it may cause her to have a miscarriage.
 Well-planted tanks that offer barriers to adult guppies shelter the young quite well.
-Guppy grass, water sprite, water wisteria, duckweed, and java moss are all good choices.
+Guppy grass, water sprite, water wisteria, duckweed, water lettuce and java moss are all good choices.
 A continuous supply of live food, such as Daphnia or brine shrimp, keep adult fish full and may spare the fry when they are born.
 Young fry take roughly three or four months to reach maturity.
 Feeding fry live foods, such as baby brine shrimp, microworms, infusoria and vinegar eels, is recommended.
 Alternatives include finely ground flake food, egg yolk, and liquid fish food, though the particulates in these may be too large for the youngest fry to eat.